Trehalose

 Trehalose is a sugar derived from two molecules of glucose.
 Trehalose is a disaccharide formed by a 1,1-glycosidic bond between two α-glucose units.
 It is found in nature as a disaccharide and also as a monomer in some polymers.
 Two other stereoisomers exist: α,β-trehalose, also called neotrehalose, and β,β-trehalose, also called isotrehalose.
 Neither of these alternate isomers has been isolated from living organisms, but isotrehalose has been found in starch hydroisolates.
-Some bacteria, fungi, plants and invertebrate animals synthesize it as a source of energy, and to survive freezing and lack of water.
+Some bacteria, fungi, plants and invertebrate animals synthesize trehalose as a source of energy, and to survive freezing and lack of water.

 Synthesis

 At least three biological pathways support trehalose biosynthesis.
 An industrial process can derive trehalose from corn starch.

 Properties

 Chemical

 Trehalose is a nonreducing sugar formed from two glucose units joined by a 1–1 alpha bond, giving it the name α-D-glucopyranosyl-(1→1)-α-D-glucopyranoside.
 The bonding makes trehalose very resistant to acid hydrolysis, and therefore is stable in solution at high temperatures, even under acidic conditions.
 The bonding keeps nonreducing sugars in closed-ring form, such that the aldehyde or ketone end groups do not bind to the lysine or arginine residues of proteins (a process called glycation).
 Trehalose is less soluble than sucrose, except at high temperatures (>80 °C).
 Trehalose forms a rhomboid crystal as the dihydrate, and has 90% of the calorific content of sucrose in that form.
 Anhydrous forms of trehalose readily regain moisture to form the dihydrate.
 Anhydrous forms of trehalose can show interesting physical properties when heat-treated.

 Trehalose aqueous solutions show a concentration-dependent clustering tendency.
 Owing to their ability to form hydrogen bonds, they self-associate in water to form clusters of various sizes.
 All-atom molecular dynamics simulations showed that concentrations of 1.5–2.2 molar allow trehalose molecular clusters to percolate and form large and continuous aggregates.

 Trehalose directly interacts with nucleic acids, facilitates melting of double stranded DNA and stabilizes single-stranded nucleic acids.